Skip to content

 How Healthy Is Your Website?

-A website health check goes beyond "is it up?" to answer "do your assets load, scripts execute, and pages render correctly?"
-Your server might respond fine while JavaScript bundles are broken, stylesheets are missing, third-party scripts have failed, or your CDN is serving stale files.
-Run a free check below — then learn what continuous monitoring catches that one-time checks can't.
+A website health check goes beyond "is it up?" to answer the question that actually matters: can visitors use your site?
+Your server can respond perfectly while a script is missing, your styling has vanished, a third-party tool has failed, or your CDN is serving a stale, broken file.
+Run a free check below — then see what continuous monitoring catches that a one-time check can't.

 • See what uptime tools miss on your site